 "The Restoration as a result of Smiths ministry was to find an earthly visible manifestation in Zion and a new Temple."

-Richards was undeterred: in the past few days he had engaged in sedulous research aided by a single volume history of religion which he had unofficially removed from the reference section of Phibsborough Public Library.
+Timmins was undeterred: in the past few days he had engaged in sedulous research aided by a single volume history of religion which he had unofficially removed from the reference section of Phibsborough Public Library.
 As a result of his diligence he now considered himself an expert on Mormonism, and also an authority on numerous other religious isms.
 Elaborating further, he explicated on, The Doctrines and Covenants and the Pearl of Great Price.

 "If we had a few of those we could stay out of the banks" remarked Marsh.

 "Did I read somewhere that these fuckers were polygamous?" inquired Davis.
 On hearing such the Greek Orthodox became even more alarmed.
 As the car pulled up she refused to get out.
-Richards led the way to the polished oak door.
+Timmins led the way to the polished oak door.
 He seemed to have an extra spring in his step.

 The door was opened by a middle aged man of medium build who was dressed in casual attire.
 He led the men into a medium sized living room which was tidy but showing signs of children at play.
-Richards warmly shook the Leaders hand and was extremely gracious.
-He did all the talking, indeed so much of the talking that the Leader became confused: he thought Richards wanted to become a Mormon.
+Timmins warmly shook the Leaders hand and was extremely gracious.
+He did all the talking, indeed so much of the talking that the Leader became confused: he thought Timmins wanted to become a Mormon.

 "No, no, no, I'm much too old for that sort of thing," he said effusively. "it's my young friend here who seeks the conversion," he explained.